tomgade09/C-ADPIC-PTEM/docs/README.md

 [1.
 Simulation](Simulation/README.md) - Container class that contains equation of motion for particles, as well as a number of control functions, access functions, and other useful things.
 Manages lifetime of all of the below classes.

 [2.
-BField](BField/README.md) - Abstract class for interfacing with various implementations of B Field models.
+BModel](BModel/README.md) - Abstract class for interfacing with various implementations of B Field models.

 [3.
 EField](EField/README.md) - Abstract class for interfacing with various implementations of E Field models.
-Can track numerous `EElem`s - E Field Elements.
+Can track numerous `EModel`s - E Field Elements.

 [4.
 Particle](Particle/README.md) - Class that manages particles by tracking arrays of attributes, specified upon creation.
 Also manages on GPU data, including cudaMalloc/cudaFree on initialization/destruction respectively.